BDC Hamburger Icon

 What is an email pop-up box?

 An email pop-up box is a message that appears to website visitors as they browse your online store.
-A visitor’s behavior triggers these automated messages; they’re designed to compel the visitor to engage further with your brand through explicit calls to action (CTAs).
+A visitor’s behavior triggers these automated messages, which are designed to compel the visitor to engage further with your brand through explicit calls to action (CTAs).
 Pop-ups ask for website visitors’ email addresses in exchange for a desirable benefit, such as a promo code or access to exclusive content.
 They can also encourage a shopper to complete their purchase.
+Many of the best email marketing services can help you create and manage pop-ups and control subscriber lists.

 Email pop-up benefits